drydenb/hmm_shakespeare/README.md

 This project arose out of a mini-project in machine learning for CS 155 at Caltech.
 The project has since been restructured and expanded, now using a CFG via PLY for parsing training data and generally using better coding practices throughout the codebase as a whole.
+The contributors to the original project were Dryden Bouamalay, Ritwik Anand, and Audrey Huang.

 ## Dependencies